MichaelCoding25/Simple-Persistent-Flashlight/README.md

  start persistent-flashlight
  ```

+## Support
+ - If you have any questions about the script feel free to contact me on Discord: `Melodic#9770`, or submit an issue in the repository.

 ## Performance
  - The script is very minimal and as such should have no hit on performance.
  - It only utilizes `0.01ms` of cpu, and in addition uses garbage collection for the memory so that also stays very low.